alimantu/GettingAndClearingData/codeBook.md

 The names of the variables:
 ---------------------------
-Activity is the name of the activity at the time Subject is the ID of the viewed subject
+Activity is the name of the activity at the time.

+Subject is the ID of the viewed subject.

 See [raw data description](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) for others.